aiolifx/aiolifx/README.md

 # Thanks

-Thanks to Anders Melchiorsen for is essential contributions
+Thanks to Anders Melchiorsen for his essential contributions